Sections

 With the preceding code, Sensible omits claim number 9876543211 from the example output.

-fieldsarray of fieldsSpecifies fields to extract information that you expect to repeat in each section in the section group.
+fieldsarray of fieldsSpecifies fields to extract information that you expect to repeat in each section.

-computed_fieldsarray of computed fieldsSpecifies to output computed fields to each section in the section group.
+computed_fieldsarray of computed fieldsSpecifies to output computed fields to each section.
 The computed fields have access to each section's fields.
-To get access to and transform the output of fields that aren't in the section group's range, use the Copy To Section method.
+To get access to and transform the output of fields that aren't in the sections' range, use the Copy To Section method.

 Range parameters